ITP Campaign Against Unauthorized Number Plates In Full Swing - UrduPoint

 ITP Campaign Against Unauthorized Number Plates In Full Swing

-Special squads were taking actions against the particular violation on major thoroughfares and service roads in the city, ITP spokesman told APP on Friday.
+Special squads were taking actions against the particular violation on major thoroughfares and service roads in the city, ITP spokesman told APP.

 He said Senior Superintendent of Police (Traffic) Farrukh Rasheed was himself supervising the campaign, following directions of Inspector General of Police, Islamabad, Muhammad Aamir Zulfiqar Khan.